hmontenegro/biostar-recipes/docs/howto.md

 ![alt text](https://github.com/Natay/biostar-recipes/blob/master/docs/images/manage_access.png "Manage Access")

-That will take you to an access page that allows you to add collaborators by searching for them and changing their access rights to the project.
+That will take you to an access page that allows you to add collaborators by searching for them.

 ![alt text](https://github.com/Natay/biostar-recipes/blob/master/docs/images/access_interface.png "Manage Access")

 Only the project creator can grant `READ ACCESS` or `WRITE ACCESS` to other users.

-* `READ ACCESS` Allows users to view and copy what they may desire.
+* `READ ACCESS` Allows users to view and copy what they desire.

 * `WRITE ACCESS` Allows users to: import data, create and run recipes, and delete/edit what they create.

 * `OWNER ACCESS` Given to user when creating a project.
-Allows them to delete/edit anything and revoke/grant access to project.
+Allows them to delete/edit anything and revoke/grant access

 ## 2. Import data